Porsche Macan Review & Prices

 The Porsche Macan’s cabin looks great and feels plush, but if you want to make it look even better you’ll need to spend a wedge of cash on expensive options

-All Macans come with an eight-way adjustable driver’s seat and six-way adjustable passenger’s seat as standard so you’ll have no trouble getting comfortable – even if you’re over six-foot tall.
+All Macans come with an eight-way adjustable driver’s seat and six-way adjustable passenger’s seat as standard, so you’ll have no trouble getting comfortable – even if you’re over six-feet tall.
 Unfortunately, you’ll have to fork out for the optional 14-way adjustable seats – or the even fancier 18-way adjustable sports seats – if you want additional lumbar support to help stave off back ache on long journeys.

 There’s plenty of headroom in the front too, despite the Macan’s sporty sloping roofline – but a slight bulge in the driver’s footwell means there’s not loads of space to stretch out if you have large feet.